ldn-softdev/jtc/User Guide.md

 size: 56
 bash $
 ```
-if size only required, then use `-zz` option then:
+if size only required, then use `-zz` option:
 ```
 bash $ <ab.json jtc -zz
 56